How to Grow Roses: A Complete Beginner’s Guide to Rose Care

 ‘Ebb Tide’ by David Austin

-After yearly pruning, add a 4-inch layer of mulch around roses to add organic material, help regulate soil temperature, and suppress weeds.
+After annual pruning, apply a 4-inch layer of mulch around roses to add organic matter, help regulate soil temperature, and suppress weeds.
+Keep mulch a few inches away from the plant stem, placing it about 6 inches from the base to form a shallow basin that helps direct water to the roots.

 close up of climbing white rose